12 Best Hostels In Porto For Budget Travelers

 The hostel features dorms and private rooms with massive windows and a small balcony looking down the street.
 This is ideal for those who want to have some drinks while viewing the surrounding scenery.

 Although there’s no party here, you can treat yourself to a small lounge with a TV while having a drink or snack.
-This is also a place for enjoying a generous breakfast with plenty of options and dinners cooked by a Brazilian chef.
+This is also a place to enjoy breakfast and dinners.

 Porto Wine Hostel